 “What did he say then?”
 Heather asked.

-Cynthia gave Robert the cold stare, daring him to say it.
+Cynthia gave Robert a cold stare, daring him to say it.
 “Well?”

-Robert’s face was burning hot by now—with so many pair of eyes staring at him.
+Robert’s face was burning hot by now—with so many pairs of eyes staring at him.
 “Regardless, it was Kai.”

 “Prove it,” Heather said.
 “We’re cops, we work with evidence, not your wild guesses.
 Besides, whether you like Kai or not, he’s dead now.
 Show some respect.”